jineksh/Git-Commands/README.md

 'git cheakout -b <name of branch>-> it will help you to create new branch. and parelley work on same project with diff feture.

 "git cheakout <name of branch>" -> it will help you to switch branch.

+git push <nameofremote> <name of branch>-> help multiple branch add to github.

+for industry project for every feture new branch.